-- Your feedback is important.
-Please complete a brief evaluation so Wellpoint can: - Learn more about your experience with the training. - Identify ways to improve our offering. - Offering a tailored selection of additional resources to enhance the effectiveness and completeness of the organization's disability training materials. - The survey will take two to five minutes to complete.
-Thank you in advance for your time! - Complete the cultural competency training course evaluation at https://bit.ly/CulturalCompetencyCourseEval.
+Your feedback is important.
+Please complete a brief evaluation so Wellpoint can:

+- Identify who has completed the training.
+Be sure to include your name and NPI number in the evaluation. - Learn more about your experience with the training. - Identify ways to improve our offering.

+The survey will take two to five minutes to complete.
+Thank you in advance for your time!
-Content provided by the Health Industry Collaboration Effort

-https://provider.wellpoint.com/md/

-Services provided by Wellpoint Maryland, Inc.

-MDWP-CD-011258-22-SRS10945 | October 2022
+Cultural competency training course evaluation